Kerberos application troubleshooting and best practices

 - Troubleshooting 401 Authorization Error

-- Should we execute setspn for every IWA app that we add in Access Gateway?
+- Should you run setspn for each IWA app that you add in Access Gateway?

 - Always validate user and server using the Kerberos Simulator

-- Ensure Kerberos authentication is enabled on the IIS server
+- Enable Kerberos authentication on the IIS server

-Problem: Time outs occur while access the Kerberos KDC and return errors similar to:
+Problem: Timeouts occur while accessing the Kerberos KDC.
+These return errors similar to: